git-moss/DrivenByMoss-Documentation/ESI/Xjam.md

 ### Knob Mode 2 - Device Parameters

 This second mode (CTRL BANK LED is lit orange) controls 8 parameters of the selected parameter page of the selected device.
-Since there are not 8 knobs, the paramters can be toggled between controlling parameters 1-4 and 5-8 in Pad Mode 3.
+Since there are not 8 knobs, the parameters can be toggled between controlling parameters 1-4 and 5-8 in Pad Mode 3.

 The knobs have the following functions from top/left: